 Brian Carney is a NEO of CSOC and an employee of Canso.
 See "External Management Companies" below.
-Following completion of the Arrangement, Mr. Carney received directly from Canso approximately \$0, which represents the portion of his salary attributable to his duties as CEO and President of CSOC.
-Prior to the Arrangement, Mr. Carney managed CSOF's investment portfolio pursuant to the investment advisory agreement (the "Investment Advisory Agreement").
-In connection with his duties as portfolio manager of CSOF, Mr. Carney received from Canso approximately \$6,670 for the year ended December 31, 2017 and \$2,372 during the 2018 financial year (prior to the completion of the Arrangement).
+During the 2019 financial year, Mr. Carney received directly from Canso approximately \$2,666, which represents the portion of his salary attributable to his duties as CEO and President of CSOC.
+Prior to the Arrangement, Mr. Carney managed

+CSOF's investment portfolio pursuant to the investment advisory agreement (the "Investment Advisory Agreement").
+In connection with his duties as portfolio manager of CSOF, Mr. Carney received from Canso approximately \$2,372 during the 2018 financial year (prior to the completion of the Arrangement).

 Shirley Sumsion is a NEO of CSOC and an employee of Canso.
 See "External Management Companies" below.
-Following completion of the Arrangement, Ms. Sumsion received directly from Canso approximately \$0, which represents the portion of her salary attributable to her duties as CFO of CSOC.
+During the 2019 financial year, Ms. Sumsion received directly from Canso approximately \$1,599, which represents the portion of her salary attributable to her duties as CFO of CSOC.
 Prior to the Arrangement, Ms. Sumsion was Vice President, Finance at Canso.
-In connection with her duties as Vice President, Finance of Canso, Ms. Sumsion received from Canso approximately \$3,137 for the year ended December 31, 2017 and \$1,423 during the 2018 financial year (prior to the completion of the Arrangement).
+In connection with her duties as Vice President, Finance of Canso, Ms. Sumsion received from Canso approximately \$1,423 during the 2018 financial year (prior to the completion of the Arrangement).